Restorative Yoga uses bolsters, blocks, bricks, chairs, straps, blankets (lots of blankets!) and eye pillows to invite us to slow down.

 It’s not yin

-Usually when you try and describe Restorative Yoga you often hear, ‘it’s like Yin.’
+Usually when you try and describe Restorative Yoga you often hear back, ‘it’s like Yin then?’
 And it’s just not really.
-They can be compared in that they are still, mainly floor based and both practices utilise props.
+The two practices can be compared in that they are still, introspective, mainly floor based practices that utilise props.
 But that’s where the comparison ends.
-Yin yoga promotes the stretch at a deep muscular level working with meridians from Traditional Chinese Medicine.
-Whereas restorative yoga is super gentle, comforting and nurturing.
-You’ll hold the poses for longer and you’ll use a pile of yoga props to achieve supreme comfort.
+Yin yoga promotes at a deep muscular level, trying to ‘stress’ the muscles, targeting the connective tissues and working with meridians from Traditional Chinese Medicine.
+Whereas restorative yoga is super gentle, comforting and nurturing and the focus is almost entirely on nervous system health.
+So you’ll hold the poses for longer, and you’ll use a pile of yoga props to achieve supreme comfort.
 The body feels this relaxed response on a profound level and the result is a soothed nervous system amongst other wonderful benefits.

 When can I come?